 We weren’t sure whether to include this one because we don’t know the (Grammy-nominated) band – shame on us – but we do know the brewery, so it’s in.
 This strong, 7.6% American IPA was brewed to honour the 15th anniversary of the album Alive or Just Breathing and is the highest-rated beer on this page – one to put on the bucket list.
 Here’s hoping it’s still brewing (and that we know some of the tunes) by the time we get to the States to check it out.

 Krönleins Bryggeri KISS Destroyer Lager (2.4/5)

-This Swedish beer was brewed by Krönleins Bryggeri and was marketed as “an easy-to-drink beer in the best German tradition” and was available back in 2011 in Europe and Australia.
-It must still be around; it’s been recorded on Untappd as late as April 2021, but it’s not getting stellar scores from drinkers.
+This Swedish beer was brewed by Krönleins Bryggeri, marketed as “an easy-to-drink beer in the best German tradition”, and was available back in 2011 in Europe and Australia.
+It must still be around; it’s been recorded on Untappd as late as January 2022, but it’s not getting stellar scores from drinkers.
 We think the beer’s tagline – The Hottest Beer in the World – is not very well thought out.
-Not to worry though – see if you can pick up a bottle of the newly announced KISS Cold Gin, the “world’s most rock ‘n’ roll gin”.
+Not to worry though – see if you can pick up a bottle of KISS Cold Gin, the “world’s most rock ‘n’ roll gin”.

 Mahrs Bräu The Hunter Kellerbier (3.71/5)